DSL vs. Cable vs. FiberCheck Availability

 The FCC shows that only 34.81% of the country has access to fiber-optic internet, with the following states having the most coverage:

 U.S. states with the highest availability of fiber speeds up to 100 Mbps

 These states have the least access to fiber-optic internet:

 U.S. states with the lowest availability of fiber speeds up to 100 Mbps

 Who is fiber internet best for?

 The average family doesn’t usually need super fast speeds, but large households, online gamers and content creators like YouTubers will no doubt enjoy the lightning-fast download and upload speeds of fiber-optic internet.
 It’s ideal for those who work from home, too, with greater capability for video conferencing, streaming high-definition videos and file sharing.

 Pros and cons of fiber internet

-DSL vs. cable vs. fiber: Which is right for me?
+DSL vs. cable vs. fiber: which is right for you?

 Fiber-optic internet undoubtedly provides the best performance with lightning-fast speeds and low latency.
 Still, cable is a popular and dependable option in the U.S., often more available than DSL, meaning it may sometimes be the only internet type available in an area.
 DSL is popular since it is fairly accessible and ready to go through your telephone line.
 For many, the decision will depend upon which options are available in their neighborhood.